alitaheri/react-mixout/README.md

 You may find more mixouts in the wild [here](https://www.npmjs.com/browse/keyword/mixout).

-## How does it work?
+## How Does it Work?

 It works by providing hooks, injectors and an isolated state to each feature.
 Those features can then use the API provided by mixout to implement their logic.
-The API is very strick and tries to make sure plugins play nicely with each other.
+The API is very strict and tries to make sure plugins play nicely with each other.
 When these plugins are bundled with a call to `mixout(plugin1, plugin2, ...)` they will all reside inside a single component to avoid performance issues with HOC chains.
-It will then invoke appropiate hooks like `componentDidMountHook` and call injectors throughout it's lifecycle.
+It will then invoke appropriate hooks like `componentDidMountHook` and call injectors throughout it's lifecycle.

-## Word of caution
+## Word of Caution

 This library does not enforce class components to be wrapped, function components can be wrapped too.
 But if there is a mixout that relies on `ref` you might need to turn your function component